cms-l1-globaltrigger/mp7_ugt_legacy/doc/rom_one_over_dr_sq/README.md

-## Description of python scripts for 1/DR^2 LUTs, calculations and checks
+## Description of python scripts for 1/DR^2 calculations, LUTs and checks

 Files are located in ../scripts/rom_one_over_dr_sq

 ### constants.py

-File for common constants
+File containing constants used in one_over_dr_sq_calc.py and extract_mif_files.py

 ### one_over_dr_sq_calc.py